Resident Policies and Regulations

 • Residents shall report any problems immediately to Lessor.
 Even a few bedbugs can rapidly multiply to create a major infestation that can spread to other units.

-• The resident shall cooperate with pest control efforts.
-If your unit or a neighbor’s unit is infested, a pest management professional may be called in to eradicate the problem.
-Your unit must be properly prepared for treatment.
-Resident must comply with recommendations and requests from the pest control specialist prior to professional treatment, including but not limited to:
+• The Resident shall cooperate with pest control efforts.
+If your or a neighbor’s unit is infested, a pest management professional may be called to eradicate the problem.
+Your unit must be adequately prepared for treatment.
+The Resident must comply with recommendations and requests from the pest control specialist before professional treatment, including but not limited to the following:

 • Resident agrees to indemnify and hold the Lessor harmless from any actions, claims, losses, damages, and expenses, including but not limited to attorneys’ fees that Lessor may incur as a result of the negligence of the Resident(s) or any guest occupying or using the premises, and for all charges connected with detecting and eradicating the bedbugs.

-• It is acknowledged that the Lessor shall not be liable for any loss of personal property to the Resident as a result of an infestation of bedbugs.
-The resident agrees to have personal property insurance to cover such losses.
+• It is acknowledged that the Lessor shall not be liable for any loss of personal property to the Resident due to a bedbug infestation.
+The Resident agrees to have personal property insurance to cover such losses.

 Walls

-NOTWITHSTANDING ANYTHING HEREIN TO THE CONTRARY, RESIDENT SHALL BE RESPONSIBLE FOR ALL HOLES AND OTHER DAMAGE CAUSED TO THE WALLS OF THE APARTMENT DURING THE TERM OF RESIDENT’S OCCUPANCY.
+NOTWITHSTANDING ANYTHING HEREIN TO THE CONTRARY, THE RESIDENT SHALL BE RESPONSIBLE FOR ALL HOLES AND OTHER DAMAGE CAUSED TO THE WALLS OF THE APARTMENT DURING THE TERM OF THE RESIDENT’S OCCUPANCY.

 Windows

-Your apartment may have mini-blinds, and/or vertical blinds the day you move in.
+Your Apartment may have mini-blinds and/or vertical blinds the day you move in.
 Before raising or lowering your mini-blinds, be sure the slats are in the open position.
-You can raise the blind by moving the pull cord to the center and pulling; lower the blind by moving the cord to the outer side and allowing the blinds to drop.
+You can increase the blind by moving the pull cord/or by raising it from the bottom to the center and pulling; lower the blind by moving the cord to the outer side and allowing the blinds to drop.

 If you have vertical blinds, the louvers are opened or closed with the chain at the end of the vertical.
 The pull cord opens or closes the louvers across the window.
 Please be sure the louvers are in the open position when opening or closing the blinds.

-All drapes, shades and other window coverings must have a white backing.
-This provides a standard appearance from the outside.
-Signs in windows are not permitted.
+All drapes, shades, and other window coverings must have a white backing, which provides a standard appearance from the outside.
+Signs in windows are PROHIBITED.

 Floors